 Written By Ben Sissons, Talia Bregman and Carl Cunningham

 Under the ESA, employees are entitled to more notice of termination (or pay in lieu) if 50 or more employees are terminated at an employer's establishment within a four-week period, subject to limited exceptions.
-The ESA currently defines "establishment" to mean a location at which an employer carries on business.
-If Bill 79 is passed, the location at which an employer caries on business will now include an employee's private residence if the employee performs work in the private residence and does not perform work at any other location where the employer carries on business.
-As a result, employees working remotely full-time would be included in the count for mass terminations and would be eligible for the same enhanced notice (or pay in lieu) as their counterparts who work in-office or on under a hybrid work arrangement.
+With the adoption of Bill 79, the definition of "establishment" under the ESA has been expanded from a location at which an employer carries on business to now include an employee's private residence if the employee performs work in that residence and does not perform work at any other location where the employer carries on business.
+As a result, employees working remotely in Ontario on a full-time basis will now need to be included in the 50-employee count for mass terminations and are eligible for the same enhanced notice (or pay in lieu) as their counterparts who work in-office or on under a hybrid work arrangement.

-Under Bill 79, employers would also be required to provide, on the first day of the notice period, a copy of a prescribed Form 1 (summarizing certain information relating to a mass termination) to each employee affected by the mass termination, in addition to the existing requirements of providing the Form 1 to the Director of Employment Standards and posting it in a conspicuous place in the workplace.
+Additionally, employers are now required to provide, on the first day of the notice period, a copy of a prescribed Form 1 (summarizing certain information relating to a mass termination) to each Ontario employee affected by the mass termination, in addition to the previous requirements of providing the Form 1 to the Director of Employment Standards and posting it in a conspicuous place in the workplace.

-Bill 79 would broaden the ESA's reservist leave provisions by both (1) expanding the reasons for which reservist leave can be taken to include a need to take a leave for treatment, recovery or rehabilitation purposes with respect to physical or mental health illness, injury or medical emergency that results from participation in certain operations or activities related to the Canadian Forces, and (2) lowering the mandatory length of service required for eligibility from three consecutive months to two consecutive months.
-These changes would come into effect on the day Bill 79 receives Royal Assent.
+Bill 79 has also broadened the ESA's reservist leave provisions by both (1) expanding the reasons for which reservist leave can be taken to include a need to take a leave for treatment, recovery or rehabilitation purposes with respect to physical or mental health illness, injury or medical emergency that results from participation in certain operations or activities related to the Canadian Forces, and (2) lowering the mandatory length of service required for eligibility from three consecutive months to two consecutive months.

-Bill 79 also proposes to amend Ontario's Occupational Health and Safety Act (OHSA) by increasing the maximum fine for corporations convicted of OHSA violations from $1.5 million to $2 million, which would take effect on the day Bill 79 receives Royal Assent.
+Bill 79 has amended Ontario's Occupational Health and Safety Act (OHSA) by increasing the maximum fine for corporations convicted of OHSA violations from $1.5 million to $2 million.

 Key Takeaways for Ontario Employers